European integration: Citizens' organisations calling for further integration

 Various federalist organisations have been created over time supporting the idea of a federal Europe.
-These include the Union of European Federalists, the European Movement International, the European Federalist Party, and Volt Europa.
+These include the Union of European Federalists, the Young European Federalists, the European Movement International, the European Federalist Party, and Volt Europa.
 The Union of European Federalists (UEF) is a European non-governmental organisation, campaigning for a Federal Europe.
 It consists of 20 constituent organisations and it has been active at the European, national and local levels for more than 50 years.
 The European Movement International is a lobbying association that coordinates the efforts of associations and national councils with the goal of promoting European integration, and disseminating information about it.
 The European Federalist Party is a pro-European, pan-European and federalist political party which advocates further integration of the EU and the establishment of a Federal Europe.
 Its aim is to gather all Europeans to promote European federalism and to participate in all elections all over Europe.
 It has national sections in 15 countries.
 Volt Europa is a pan-European and European federalist political movement that also serves as the pan-European structure for subsidiary parties in EU member states.
 It is present in 29 countries and participates in elections all over the EU on the local, national and European level.